microsoft/AL-Go/Scenarios/CustomizingALGoForGitHub.md

 ## Using indirect templates

 If you have have customizations you want to apply to multiple repositories, you might want to consider using an indirect template.
-An indirect template is really just an AL-Go repository (can be customized), which you use as a template repository for your repositories.
+An indirect template is really just an AL-Go repository (which can be customized), which you use as a template repository for your repositories.
 This way, you can control your scripts, jobs or steps in a central location, potentially for specific purposes.

 > \[!NOTE\]
 > Indirect templates can be public or private.